 The need for family support was highlighted by community members on the Peninsula.

-MPF has funded a small family support service at the Southern Peninsula Community Support Centre for over four years and posited the question, why is this necessary if there are family support services already based in the area?
+MPF has funded a small family support service at the Southern Peninsula Community Support Centre for over four years and learned much through data and insights about the systemic failures of the region.

 One of the key insights is that 90% of families accessing the service are led by women – mothers or grandmothers.

 With our local partners we are working on a new initiative to support women in their economic independence.
 This will be locally led and defined by the women.
 It will link with local businesses and take advantage of the significant labour shortage that is common on the Peninsula but exacerbated by conditions of the last two years.

 In addition to this work, we are also proud to partner with Willum Warrain in support of their Women’s Program.

 Willum Warrain is an Aboriginal Community Centre on the Peninsula that has grown in strength and reach very significantly over the last five years.
 It provides a place for Aboriginal people to gather and belong, to share and grow through culture and healing.
 The Women’s Program brings women together on a weekly basis providing activities and engagement in response to their needs and ideas.
 Peer support networks are important in any system and can be especially impactful for women who collectively strengthen the fabric of their families and communities.